cyancirrus/cms_study/README.md

 - download onto machine mv to temp directory unzip the files using _dev_filter_.sh ./data/historical/year; // this really should be rewritten and tested prior

+-- found a new zipcode https://download.geonames.org/export/zip/ where u do the american one

 ## fiscal_year
 - October 1 is inclusive, September 30 is inclusive.
 So a measure dated Sep 30, 2025 still belongs to FY25.